ji123768/ji123768/README.md

 - 👋 Hi, I’m @ji123768
-- I WILL SHARE SOME DOCUMENT IN THIS RepositorY
+- I WILL SHARE SOME DOCUMENTs IN THIS RepositorY